 The Non-Invasive Vascular Technology Advanced Technical Certificate is designed for graduates with an AAS in Diagnostic Medical Sonography or Echocardiography.
 Vascular technologists specialize in imaging blood vessels.

 Upon completion of this LSC certificate program, graduates may apply to take the credentialing exam to become a Registered Vascular Technologist (RVT) through the American Registry for Diagnostic Medical Sonography (ARDMS), or Registered Vascular Specialist (RVS) through Cardiovascular Credentialing International (CCI).

-Students must complete all appropriate developmental coursework or retake the section of ASSET, ACCUPLACER, COMPASS, or THEA and score high enough to place into college-level courses.
+Students must complete all appropriate developmental coursework or retake the section of Texas Success Initiative Assessment (TSIA) and score high enough to place into college-level courses.

 Clinical space is limited, so students are admitted on a competitive basis.
-In addition to the general admission requirements of the LSCS, the following requirements must be met in order to apply for admission to the Non-Invasive Vascular Technology Advanced Technical Certificate.
+In addition to the general admission requirements of the LSC, the following requirements must be met in order to apply for admission to the Diagnostic Medical Sonography programs.

-College entry-level ability in mathematics and English (reading/writing) as defined by LSCS.
-For further information, contact any of the student development offices.
+College entry-level ability in mathematics and English (reading/writing) as defined by LSC.
+For further information contact the student development office.